Move your mouse over the graph to get the specific odds for that day.

 Switch to Table Mode

-The miscarriage probability graph displays the probability of a miscarriage occuring on or after a given point in pregnancy.
+The miscarriage probability graph displays the probability of a miscarriage occurring on or after a given point in pregnancy.
 You can therefore find the day-specific odds, or the odds between two points in time, by subtracting the probability associated with date from another.
-For example, if the model gives the probability of a miscarriage occuring on or after 4 weeks, 0 days is as 25.2%, and the probability of a miscarriage occuring on or after 4 weeks, 1 day as 24.4%, then the probability of a miscarriage occuring at exactly 4 weeks, 0 days is 25.2-24.4 or 0.8%.
-Probabilities in the graph are rounded to the nearest tenth of a percent, so very small probability differences between two dates may not be noticable in the graph.
+For example, if the model gives the probability of a miscarriage occurring on or after 4 weeks, 0 days is as 25.2%, and the probability of a miscarriage occurring on or after 4 weeks, 1 day as 24.4%, then the probability of a miscarriage occurring at exactly 4 weeks, 0 days is 25.2-24.4 or 0.8%.
+Probabilities in the graph are rounded to the nearest tenth of a percent, so very small probability differences between two dates may not be noticeable in the graph.

 Take the Probabilities With You

 Want to bookmark the Miscarriage Probability Chart with all it's data so you don't have to keep re-entering your maternal info it day after day?

 Click here to get a parameterized URL.

 About the model